 • Magento 2 allows you to easily integrate with third-party services, such as payment gateways, shipping providers, and more.

-Disadvantages of Rest API
+Disadvantages of Custom REST API in Magento 2

 • We need to pass the data properly or we can face issues with the request and response.